Nainish-Rai/simple-task/memory-bank/TECH_STACK.md

   A collection of well-designed, reusable UI components that serve as the foundation for the project's design system.
 - **Tailwind CSS**:
   Tailwind CSS is used for utility-first styling.
 The configuration is customized in `tailwind.config.js` to define themes, breakpoints, and design tokens.
 - **Framer Motion**:
   Framer Motion is employed for creating smooth, engaging animations and transitions across the user interface.
 - **Lucide Icons**:
   Lucide Icons are integrated for scalable and customizable iconography throughout the application.

 ---

+## 3. Database & Data Management

+- **MongoDB**:
+  MongoDB serves as the primary database, providing a flexible, document-based storage solution that scales well with the application's needs.
+- **Prisma ORM**:
+  Prisma is used as the database toolkit and ORM, offering:
+  - Type-safe database queries
+  - Automatic migrations
+  - Database schema management
+  - Rich query capabilities
+- **MongoDB Atlas**:
+  Cloud-hosted MongoDB service for reliable database operations and easy scaling.

-## 3. State Management & Data Flow
+## 4. State Management & Data Flow

 - **React Context & Hooks**:
   Global and local state management is handled with React Context and custom hooks.
 This enables clean component hierarchies and effective state sharing.